influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.6/other_installation/google_marketplace.md

 - A valid InfluxDB Enterprise license key, or [sign up for a free InfluxDB Enterprise trial for GCP](https://portal.influxdata.com/users/gcp).
 - Access to [GCP Cloud Shell](https://cloud.google.com/shell/) or the [`gcloud` SDK and command line tools](https://cloud.google.com/sdk/).

-To deploy InfluxDB Enterprise on platforms other than GCP, please see the [installation options](enterprise_influxdb/v1.6/introduction/installation_guidelines).
+To deploy InfluxDB Enterprise on platforms other than GCP, please see [InfluxDB Enterprise installation options](enterprise_influxdb/v1.6/introduction/installation_guidelines).

 ## Deploying a cluster

-To deploy an InfluxDB Enterprise cluster, log in to your Google Cloud Platform account and navigate to [InfluxData's InfluxDB Enterprise (BYOL)](https://console.cloud.google.com/partner/editor/influxdata-public/influxdb-enterprise-byol) solution on the GCP Marketplace.
+To deploy an InfluxDB Enterprise cluster, log in to your Google Cloud Platform account and navigate to [InfluxData's InfluxDB Enterprise (BYOL)](https://console.cloud.google.com/partner/editor/influxdata-public/influxdb-enterprise-byol) solution in the GCP Marketplace.

 ![GCP InfluxDB Enterprise solution page](/img/enterprise/gcp/byol-intro-1.png)